legendu-net/blog/en/content/2016/06/editing-PDF-files/editing-PDF-files.markdown

 Title: Editing PDF Files
 Category: Software
 Tags: software, PDF, tools, edit, convert, PDFfiller
-Modified: 2021-12-05 00:00:32
+Modified: 2023-09-12 01:19:20

-**
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 <div style="overflow-x:auto;">
 <style>